 Vitamin C-itrus: Harold McGee in On Food and Cooking points out that human evolution and plant evolution are linked.
-He notes that although fruits and veggies contribute only modestly to protein and caloric consumption, they're our major source of several vitamins.
-One of the most essential vitamins we get from fruit is Vitamin C. And winter fruit is vitamin C (give me a "C" for CITRUS!) territory.
+He notes that although fruits and veggies contribute only modestly to protein and caloric consumption, they’re our primary source of several vitamins.
+One of the essential vitamins we get from fruit is Vitamin C., and winter fruit is vitamin C (give me a “C” for CITRUS!) territory.
 We also have to be aware as we exist in this modern world how the food we eat (which can be like healing medicine in its own right) reacts with our modern lifestyle.
-Grapefruit, for example, can have adverse affects on certain medications people take.
-Generally it can increase the potency of the medicine prescribed, always check with your doctor for dietary restrictions if you are on medication.
+Grapefruit, for example, can have adverse effects on certain medications people take.
+Generally, it can increase the potency of the medicine prescribed, always check with your doctor for dietary restrictions if you are on medication.

 Check out this week’s mix (photos and fruit descriptions) on our In the Mix page.